-6 RECRUITMENT ACTIVITIES
+5. RECRUITMENT ACTIVITIES

 - 6.1 The Marketing team coordinate a number of recruitment activities throughout the recruitment cycle: - a.
 New City College host open events at each of the main campuses.
 These events take place in the evening or on Saturdays in order to allow prospective students to attend without missing school, college or work.
 Such events provide prospective students with an opportunity to view the College facilities available to them.
 Curriculum staff are in attendance to provide detailed information about individual course content, structure and entry requirements.
 Student Support are also available to provide relevant IAG. - b.
 The Marketing team, in collaboration with curriculum teams, attend external recruitment events. - c.
-The Schools Liaison team maintain the relationships between New City College and the school sector, including sixth form colleges.
+The Marketing team maintain the relationships between New City College and the school sector, including sixth form colleges.
 The team attend school HE and Careers events.
 IAG at such events focuses on making prospective students aware of the College's course provision and the course entry requirements.

-7 INFORMATION, ADVICE AND GUIDANCE (IAG) FOR APPLICANTS
+6. INFORMATION, ADVICE AND GUIDANCE (IAG) FOR APPLICANTS

-- 7.1 New City College is committed to providing high quality IAG to applicants, parents and advisors on all aspects of recruitment, selection and admission.
+- 6.2 New City College is committed to providing high quality IAG to applicants, parents and advisors on all aspects of recruitment, selection and admission.
 A high proportion of the advisors within Student Support and Customer Services have completed a Level 3 or above in IAG.
-In addition to this, NCC is a Matrix accredited provider. - 7.2 New City College contact details are advertised on the College website, the prospectus, all published hard copy marketing materials and advertisements, and on social media sites. - 7.3 Prospective students are able to make contact with the college via: - Face to face: On campus from Monday Friday 9am-5pm (late nights are available at some sites also) - Telephone: All calls are answered by the Contact Centre (Monday Friday 8am-5pm) who give initial IAG and transfer to the relevant department where necessary (0330 135 9000). - Email: The Contact Centre also deal with initial enquiries and forward to Customer Services where necessary (info@ncclondon.ac.uk). - 7.4 Course entry requirements are published on the UCAS and College websites and on the UCAS Search Tool.
+In addition to this, NCC is a Matrix accredited provider. - 6.3 New City College contact details are advertised on the College website, the prospectus, all published hard copy marketing materials and advertisements, and on social media sites. - 6.4 Prospective students are able to make contact with the college via: - Face to face: On campus from Monday Friday 9am-5pm (late nights are available at some sites also). - Telephone: All calls are answered by the Contact Centre (Monday Friday 8am-5pm) who give initial IAG and transfer to the relevant department where necessary (0330 135 9000). - Email: The Contact Centre also deal with initial enquiries and forward to Customer Services where necessary (info@ncclondon.ac.uk).

+- 6.5 Course entry requirements are published on the UCAS and College website and on the UCAS and Bath Spa Search Tool.
 Entry requirements are reviewed annually and updated at the request of the curriculum teams, prior to the opening of the relevant admissions cycle.
 Prospective students and applicants wishing to seek further guidance regarding entry requirements are advised to contact the Customer Services team.
-Competition and Marketing Authority (CMA) compliance is ensured by the Customer Services team, in conjunction with curriculum teams and Marketing.

-7.5 Maintaining the website and prospectus is the responsibility of the Marketing team.
-Requests for information to be provided in alternative formats, such as large print or braille, are forwarded to the Marketing team, who will arrange for the provision of the requested format.
+Competition and Marketing Authority (CMA) compliance is ensured by the Customer Services team, in conjunction with curriculum teams and Marketing. - 6.6 The Marketing team are responsible for maintaining the College website and prospectus.
+Requests for information to be provided in alternative formats, such as large print or braille, are forwarded to Marketing, who will arrange for the provision of the requested format.